-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
 For more on the GDPR's security requirements for controllers and processors, see Country Q&A, Data Protection in the EU: Overview: Question 15.

-Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) does not impose additional general security requirements on controllers or processors.
-However, controllers processing special categories of personal data must take appropriate and specific measures to safeguard data subject's interests, taking into account the state of the art, implementation costs, the processing's context and purposes, and the severity of risk to natural persons' rights and freedoms the processing poses.
+Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) does not specify, restrict, or expand the GDPR's general data security requirements.

+Controllers processing special categories of personal data must take appropriate and specific measures to safeguard data subject's interests, taking into account available technology, implementation costs, the processing's nature, scope, and purposes, and the severity of risk to natural persons' rights and freedoms that the processing poses.
 This may include:

-- Technical and organizational measures to ensure the processing complies with the GDPR. - Measures to: - ensure the controller can verify after the fact if and who entered, amended, or removed personal data; - raise awareness for staff involved in the processing; - restrict access to controllers and processors; and - ensure processing systems' ability, confidentiality, integrity, availability, and resilience, including the ability to rapidly restore availability and access after a physical or technical incident. - Pseudonymization or encryption of personal data. - Procedures to regularly test, assess, and evaluate the effectiveness of technical and organizational measures to ensure processing security. - Specific rules to ensure compliance with the Data Protection Law and the GDPR for data transfers or processing for other purposes. - Designating a data protection officer.
+- Technical and organizational measures to ensure the processing complies with the GDPR. - Measures to: - ensure the controller can verify after the fact if and who entered, amended, or removed personal data; - raise awareness for staff involved in the processing; - restrict access; and - ensure processing systems' ability, confidentiality, integrity, availability, and resilience, including the ability to rapidly restore availability and access after a physical or technical incident. - Pseudonymization and encryption of personal data. - Procedures to regularly test, assess, and evaluate the effectiveness of technical and organizational measures to ensure processing security. - Specific rules to ensure compliance with the Data Protection Law and the GDPR when transferring personal data or processing for other purposes. - Designating a data protection officer.